gravitational/teleport/rfd/xxxx-bot-for-cert-renewals.md

 We should implement as many of these as makes sense (minimally shell scripts, and FS watches are a no-op on our end.)

-#### Configuration Assist

-One of the more time consuming aspects of setting up mutual TLS is configuring both sides to present the correct certificate and trust certificates signed by a specific CA. We aim to simplify this configuration process for common systems by providing a `tbot config` command which spits out snippets that can be pasted directly into a configuration file.

-For example, if `tbot` is running on an OpenSSH server and managing/renewing a host certificate, `tbot config` would render the correct `/etc/ssh/ssh_config` configuration for presenting the host certificate and trusting users signed by Teleport's user CA.

-Initially, `tbot config` will be limited to supporting OpenSSH configuration (client and server).

-*TODO (Tim):* Per learnings from the demo, generating config may require an active API client (auth, proxy, etc).
-E.g. SSH does to generate `known_hosts` and to fetch the proxy address/port/etc. Perhaps it might make sense (where it makes sense) to generate these during the renew loop and configure them via `tbot.yaml`?

 #### Join Script